DrengrVikingr/cs391project/README.md

 # cs391project
 Özyeğin University 20-21 Fall CS391 Group Project

-Group Members:
-Yasemin Orhun,
-Eray Özdayıoğlu,
-Zeliha Aydın,
-Hasan Erdem Bilgin
+Group Members: Yasemin Orhun, Eray Özdayıoğlu, Zeliha Aydın, Hasan Erdem Bilgin

-1- The project is food recipe web site that be able to show/add recipe by user.

-2-User shall see the recipe by categories.
-   User shall login/sign up
+1.
+The main goal of our project is to offer a website where users can view recipes.
+Recipes are categorized and the categories are displayed on a different page.
+Users can also add their own recipes but they are required to sign up and/or login to our website to do so.

+2.
+- Home Page is displayed
+- User clicks on "Categories" on the navigation bar
+- User selects a category
+- Recipes belonging to that category is displayed
-   User shall add new recipe step by step
+- User may review a recipe or may click on "Add Recipe" to add a new recipe
-   User shall add to favorites recipes to his/her favorites list.

-3-
+- User signs up and then logs in to the website
+- User adds a new recipe to the desired category

+3.
-Hasan Bilgin -> Login Sign up
+Hasan Bilgin -> Sign up/Login page
-Eray Özdayıoğlu -> Main Screen
+Eray Özdayıoğlu -> Home page
-Yasemin Orhun -> Category pages
+Yasemin Orhun -> Recipe pages
-Zeliha Aydın -> Design and Layouts
+Zeliha Aydın -> Design of pages with CSS

+4.
-4- Project is not develop with any libraries.
+Our project does not make use of any external libraries.

+5.
-5 - 1- Download project
+- Download project
-    2- Open the project in VSCode with live server kit.
+- Open the project in VSCode with live server kit.